Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/reinforce_strategy_creator_pipeline_docs/01_introduction.md

 ### 1.1.
 Purpose of the Pipeline
 The ReinforceStrategyCreator Pipeline is a production-grade, modular system designed for the comprehensive development of reinforcement learning (RL) trading strategies.
 Its primary purpose is to transform the existing test harness into a robust, maintainable pipeline suitable for production use and paper trading.
 It facilitates the training, rigorous evaluation, and deployment of RL models tailored for financial markets.
+> **Note on Trading Environment:** The ReinforceStrategyCreator Pipeline is designed for **simulated paper trading**.
+This involves using frequently refreshed real market data for feature engineering and signal generation, with subsequent order execution simulated.
+It is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.

 ### 1.2.
 Target Audience
 This documentation is intended for: